philip-wu-aixmed/dochome/bluejay/SOP09/SRS_Software_Requirements_Specification.md

 - Appendix B.	[Throughput time of Hscan vesion 0](#0.2.)

 ## 1. Introduction <a class="anchor" id="1."></a>
+The major purpose of the subsystem Smart Scanner Instrument of DCS (AIxMed Digital Cytology System) is to produce a WSI (whole slide image) of a liquid-based prepared glass slide of a cytology specimen.
-Hscan (an abbreviation for Heuristic Scanning software) is a scanning software to deploy AIxMed patent technology on scanner platform of digital microscopy instrument.
+Hscan (Heuristic Scanning software) is a scanning software to deploy AIxMed patent technology on scanner platform of smart scanner instrument.
 At present, Hscan version 0 is an engineering software for the purpose of internal analysis and field trial.
 ### 1.1.
 Purpose <a class="anchor" id="1.1."></a>
 Hscan aims for producing good quality of whole slide images available to AIxMed inhouse AI model inference by the implementation of the heuristic scan method as disclosed in [AIxMED patent US11416990B1]
 ### 1.2.
 Intended use and target audience <a class="anchor" id="1.2."></a>